 \section{Abstract}

-We study linear cocycles generated by nonautonomous delay equations in a proper Hilbert space and their extensions (compound cocycles) to exterior powers.
-Armed with the recently developed version of the Frequency Theorem, we develop analytic perturbation techniques for comparison of spectral properties (e.g., uniform exponential dichotomies) between such cocycles and cocycles generated by stationary equations.
-In the basis, there lies an interplay between regularity and structure in PDEs associated with delay equations.
-In particular, the developed machinery results in effective robust criteria for the absence of closed invariant contours on global attractors arising in nonlinear problems and are expected to ensure global stability.
+We study linear cocycles generated by nonautonomous delay equations in a suitable Hilbert space and their extensions, called compound cocycles, to exterior powers.
+Using a recent version of the frequency theorem, we develop analytical techniques for comparing spectral properties, such as uniform exponential dichotomies, between such cocycles and semigroups generated by stationary equations.
+These methods are based on properties related to regularity and structure in PDEs associated with delay equations.
+In particular, the developed machinery leads to effective robust criteria that guarantee the absence of closed invariant contours on global attractors arising in nonlinear problems and are expected to ensure global stability.